ymunemasa/data-tutorials/tutorials/hortonworks/analyzing-social-media-sentiment-data/tutorial.md

 ## Analyzing Tweet Data in Hive <a id="analyzing-tweet-data-in-hive"></a>
 --------------------------------

-Now that we've taken a look at some of our data and searched it with Solr, lets see if we can refine it a bit more.
+Now that we've taken a look at some of our data and searched it with Solr, let's see if we can refine it a bit more.

 We're going to attempt to get the sentiment of each tweet by matching the words in the tweets with a sentiment dictionary.
 From this we can determine the sentiment of each tweet and analyze it from there.